shinywhitebox/planner-docs/src/manual/advanced/layout-ordering.md

 ---
-title: "Layout Ordering"
+title: "Layout Priority"
 tags:
     - docs-advanced
 ---

 {%section "What is layout ordering?" %}

-Layout Order is a way to force sections (columns, if you like) of the plan to be laid out **before other sections**.
-In effect; layout order is like grouping.
+Layout Order is a way to force some roles to be laid out completely, before other roles are considered at all.
+In other words; it's a way to specify priority when laying out roles.
+You can think of *Layout order* like groups.
 Roles with higher layout orders are laid out before those with lower order numbers.

+e.g:
+- Consider two roles; *Manager* and *Worker*
+- You would place *Manager* in layout order 2 and *Worker* in layout order 1, because you cannot have Workers without Managers.

+Higher numbers win.
+2 > 1, so whatever is in group 2 is laid out before group 1.
+If you had a group with layout order of 3, it would be laid out before group 2.

 Here's an example showing the layout order for our introductory demo: